 Looking to buy a dirndl online for this year’s Oktoberfest?
 Click that link to read the 9 crucial things you need to know first plus some great less-expensive options.

-If you’re here because you saw my Instagram reel on how I upgraded the cheap dirndl seen above, this is the dirndl you’re looking for!
+If you’re here because you saw my Instagram reel on how I upgraded the cheap dirndl shown above, this is the dirndl you’re looking for!
 And here is the top I pulled off as a dirndl blouse.
-I will update this page with more of how I upgraded this dirndl very soon!
+I’ll update this page with more of how I upgraded this dirndl very soon!

 1. Swap out the apron to instantly upgrade a cheap dirndl